broeser/feeld/README.md

 choice to use broeser/sanitor and broeser/wellid – both packages are a little bit easier to use then Feeld.

-## Installation

-The package is called broeser/feeld and can be installed via composer:

-``composer require broeser/feeld``

 ## How to use

 ### DataTypes _– A wrapper around sanitization and validation_